JulianVosseberg/feca2leca/README.md

 # Analysis of duplications during eukaryogenesis (from FECA to LECA)

-This repository contains scripts to annotate phylogenetic trees containing duplications during eukaryogenesis, as used in "Timing the origin of eukaryotic cellular complexity with ancient duplications" (Vosseberg, Van Hooff, et al.; preprint at bioRxiv: https://www.biorxiv.org/content/10.1101/823484v1).
+This repository contains scripts to annotate phylogenetic trees containing duplications during eukaryogenesis, as used in "Timing the origin of eukaryotic cellular complexity with ancient duplications" (Vosseberg, Van Hooff, _et al._; preprint at bioRxiv: https://www.biorxiv.org/content/10.1101/823484v1).

 ## Dependencies
 - Python 3.6 or higher